JoelEager/pyTanks.Viewer/readme.md

 All components of pyTanks communicate using JSON strings sent over a websockets connection.
 The Player API has intentionally been kept simple to make it easy to implement it in other languages.
 Matthew Seaman has released an open source Swift implementation of the pyTanks Player so if Swift is your thing you can [give it a try](https://github.com/matthewseaman/pyTanks.SwiftPlayer).

 ## Viewer
 The current state of the viewer is "functional but ugly".
-The features are fairly close to complete but a UI rework is planned.
+The features are fairly complete but the HTML file in this repo is pretty bare bones.

-As it stands now it works well as a debugging tool so feel free to clone it and use it locally for that.

 #### Usage:
-Just open index.html in your favorite browser.
-It will automatically try to connect to localhost:9042 (which is the default server port).
+This repo is set up to be used as a local debugging tool for AI development.
+Just open `index.html` in your favorite browser.
+It will automatically try to connect to `localhost:9042` (which is the default server port).
 To have it connect to a different IP and/or port just modify the `viewer.connect()` call in `index.html`.

 ---
 (For the other modules see the repos linked at the top of this readme.)